wix-incubator/react-native-paged-contacts/README.md

 let pg = new PagedContacts();
 ```

-First request authorization, and, if granted, request the contacts.
+*iOS ONLY* - First request authorization, and, if granted, request the contacts.

 ```javascript
 pg.requestAccess().then((granted) => {